ec500-software-engineering/project-17-bigdata_computing_analysis/Sprint 1/readme.md

 ![ambari_query_ui](https://github.com/ec500-software-engineering/project-bigdata_computing_analysis/blob/master/documentation/sprint1/visual.png)

-### Commandline control
+### MapReduce

+#### Prerequisites

-Use ssh maria@127.0.0.1 -p 2222 to access the virtual machine, and you can use the command line to control the hadoop
+Use ssh maria@127.0.0.1 -p 2222 to access the virtual machine (if you are using windows please download PUTTY or xshell etc.), and you can use the command line to control the hadoop

 ![no_ui](https://github.com/ec500-software-engineering/project-bigdata_computing_analysis/blob/master/documentation/sprint1/without_gui.png)